justinluong/justin-website/src/pages/now/index.md

 ### Leisure

-If you keep your eyes peeled, there's a good chance you'll see me taking solitary strolls around Cabramatta.
+If you keep your eyes peeled, there's a good chance you'll see me taking strolls around Cabramatta.
 Lately, I've been having a lot of fun learning about graphic design.
 Apart from that, I split my free time between: reading, programming my website, singing, playing TFT and watching Korean dramas.

 ### Recent Stuff